webqit/webflo/README.md

   > **Note**
   > <br>Typically, though, child steps do not always need to have an equivalent`render` callback being that they automatically inherit rendering from their parent or ancestor.

 + **Case 2: Automatically-paired HTML files**.
-These are valid HTML documents named `index.html` in the `/public` directory, or a subdirectory that corresponds with the route.
+These are valid HTML documents named `index.html` in the `/public` directory, or a subdirectory that corresponds with a route.

   ```js
   /**